OussamaAdaoumoum/npm-Package/README.md

 To install your package, you can run the command npm i your-package-name.
 This will download and install your package into your project's node_modules directory.

 After the installation is complete, you can verify if your package is listed in the dependencies section of your package.json file.
-It should appear as "your-package-name": "version".
+It should appear as ` "your-package-name": "version" `.

 Once your package is installed and listed as a dependency, you can import and use it in your project.
 Here's an example of how you can import and work with your package in a simple project:

 ```
 // Import your package
 const yourPackage = require('your-package-name');